talhasyed/ramdatalk/README.md

 # Ramdajs Talk

 Ramdajs is a functional utility library.

 In this talk will start with a very brief intro to Ramdajs before we delve into looking at an example of using Ramda to manipulate data for a common API controller type use case.

 ## Setup

-Please have `typescript` and `ts-node` via your preferred Node package manager.
+Please have `typescript` and `ts-node` installed by your preferred Node package manager.

-To run the examples, run:
+To execute the examples, run:

 ```
 ts-node/src/1-in30s.ts